justinsly/junk-terminator/README.md

 ![junk terminator](pictures/extratitle.png)

+### note
+this version of JT is planned to contain more features. for a more lightweight version, check out the [main branch of the project](https://github.com/justinsly/junk-terminator/tree/main)

+# description
 Tries to close background processes that might affect your performance.
 Originally made as a personal project for my own benefits

 # required stuff